Billtost/clamav/README.md

 You can contribute to the documentation by submitting improvements to [Cisco-Talos/clamav-documentation](https://github.com/Cisco-Talos/clamav-documentation)

+## What's new?

+This fork (is going to) has small python based webserver exposing endpoints so that services can check the health and liveness of the ClamAV instance through REST calls.
+If you want to find the original project 👉 [Original Cisco-Talos ClamAV](https://github.com/Cisco-Talos/clamav-docker/tree/main/clamav)

 ## ClamAV News

 For information about the features in this and prior releases, read